Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: Damage = Bullet damage x Fragile bullet multiplier
 			// Example: Damage = 30.0 x 5.0 (150.0)
 			// Note: Use the value "1.0" to disable this setting.
 (Bullet damage x 1.0 = Bullet damage)
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0
 			// Maximum: 999999.0
 			"Fragile Bullet Multiplier"		"5.0"

 			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Fragile Chance"			"33.3"

+			// The Mutant Tank's damage boost value when fragile.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Fragile Damage Boost"			"5.0"

 			// The Mutant Tank's ability effects last this long.
 			// Note: This setting does not affect human-controlled Mutant Tanks unless the "Human Mode" setting is set to 0.
+			// Note: This setting can be overridden for specific players.
 			// --
-			// Minimum: 0.1
+			// Minimum: 1
-			// Maximum: 999999.0
+			// Maximum: 999999
-			"Fragile Duration"			"5.0"
+			"Fragile Duration"			"5"

 			// The explosive damage received by the Mutant Tank is multiplied by this value.
 			// Note: Damage = Explosive damage x Fragile explosive multiplier
 			// Example: Damage = 30.0 x 5.0 (150.0)
 			// Note: Use the value "1.0" to disable this setting.
 (Explosive damage x 1.0 = Explosive damage)
+			// Note: This setting can be overridden for specific players.
 			// --
 			// Minimum: 1.0
 			// Maximum: 999999.0